dlhobbins/Google-Data-Analytics-Capstone-Project/README.md

 n_distinct(heartrate_seconds_merged$Id)
 [1] 14

 At a glance we can see that the dataset contains 3 columns, Id, Time and Value.
 The rows of the time column represent 5 second intervals.
 The average recorded heart rate across all users is 77.33, while the minimum is 36.00 and the maximum is 203.00.
-Additionally we can see that we only have heart rate data for 14 out of the 33 users or 42.42%.
+Additionally we can see that we only have heart rate data for 14 out of the 33 users.

 ## Analysis phase
 As the weight and heart rate columns contain insufficient data for finding useful insights, this analysis will focus on the activity data such as distance, steps, intensities and calories in order to gain insights into user trends.